 Not only that, but the cost of a car insurance premium can vary based on many factors such as:

-According to the Australian Automobile Association (AAA) the national average weekly cost of comprehensive car insurance is $24.63 - a small price to pay for peace of mind.
+According to the AAA the national average weekly cost of comprehensive car insurance is $24.63— a small price to pay for peace of mind.

-Repairs and regular servicing are hidden costs of car ownership but if you want your vehicle to remain roadworthy (highly recommended) you’ll need to pay for maintenance.
+Repairs and regular servicing are hidden costs of car ownership but if you want your vehicle to remain roadworthy it’s highly recommended to get regular maintenance.

 The costs of maintaining your car can be hard to predict given how many things can go wrong with cars, but the AAA found the average household paid $29.55 each week, or $1,536 each year for maintenance and servicing.